sanjaynaikwadi/kubernetes/AutoScaling/HPA/README.md

 ### Prerequisites

 - Kubernetes Cluster (I tested with 1.10.11 via KOPS on AWS)
+- Resource limit set in deployment (check the default yaml file attached for reference)
 - Metric Server installed
 ![How to Setup Metric Server]()